-Northland Power Solar Belleville North L.P. (hereinafter referred to as "Northland") is proposing to develop a 10-megawatt (MW) solar photovoltaic (PV) project titled Belleville North Solar Project (hereinafter referred to as the "Project").
-The Project site will be located on approximately 40 hectares (ha) of land, located at Lot 65 of Concession V Bay Side in the single tier municipality of the Corporation of Prince Edward (Figure 1.1).
+Northland Power Solar Belleville South L.P. (hereinafter referred to as "Northland") is proposing to develop a 10-megawatt (MW) solar photovoltaic (PV) project titled Belleville South (hereinafter referred to as the "Project").
+The Project site will be located on approximately 40 hectares (ha) of land, located in the single tier municipality of the Corporation of the County of Prince Edward (Figure 1.1).
 Northland has contracted Hatch to provide technical and environmental support in the preparation of the Renewable Energy Approval (REA) application.

 The proposed Project will use solar photovoltaic technology to generate electricity.
-The solar module will be mounted on fixed steel supports and arranged in the form of eight arrays, each of 1.25 MW.
-Electricity generated by solar photovoltaic panels from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 44 kV in order to connect to the nearby distribution line.
-The connection point will be on Burr Road, immediately in front of the Project site.
-The Project will connect to a distribution line that Hydro One Inc. will extend approximately 2 km from its current location.
+The solar modules will be mounted on fixed steel supports and arranged in the form of 8 arrays, each of 1.25 MW.
+Electricity generated by solar photovoltaic modules from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 44 kV in order to connect to the nearby distribution line.
+The connection point will be on Burr Road, north of the Project location.
+The Project will connect to a distribution line that Hydro One will extend approximately 500 m from its current location.